skip to content

 00:00:15 - Anthony Campolo

-Shire, Greg.
 Shire.
+Greg Shire.
 Thank you so much.
 Oh, yes, of course.
 Lord of the Rings energy here.
 I like it.
 We are really glad to have you as our inaugural guest.
 We've been doing some live streams at StepZen for a while now with just ourselves and building projects and sometimes building projects with each other.
-But I really wanted to get some other people on to learn a little bit about other things going on in the ecosystem that maybe can integrate with Stepzen or can do cool things with it.
-And you're someone who has a very illustrious career in dev tooling in the dev space.
+But I really wanted to get some other people on to learn a little bit about other things going on in the ecosystem that maybe can integrate with StepZen or can do cool things with it.
+And you're someone who has a very illustrious career in dev tooling and the dev space.
 So I'd love to get a little bit of your background, who you are, what you do, and how you found yourself at this company.

 00:00:57 - Greg Schier

-Company, yeah.
+Yeah.
 So I guess I can start with the last major thing I did, which was I made a tool called Insomnia, which is a desktop app for interacting with APIs.
-You can do like normal APIs, GraphQL, various things like that.
+You can do normal APIs, GraphQL, various things like that.
 Did that for about five years.
 Then that got acquired by a company called Kong, who builds API gateways and API tooling.
 And then I recently left there to just, like, go back to being independent.
-I originally, well, I was playing with a few ideas, but one of them that I wanted to do was build, like, an easier way to deploy applications, like web applications.
-And then the founder of Railway, Jake, reached out to me and he's like, hey, we're building this exact same thing.
+I was playing with a few ideas, but one of them that I wanted to do was build an easier way to deploy applications, like web applications.
+And then the founder of Railway, Jake, reached out to me and he's like, "Hey, we're building this exact same thing."
 So I talked with him for a while.
 Turns out we had a lot of similar ideas.
-So I was like, hey, can I just join you guys?
+So I was like, "Hey, can I just join you guys?"
 So that's what I'm doing now.
 I'm at Railway.
-We're working on, like, a platform to make it really, really easy to deploy databases and web applications.
+We're working on a platform to make it really, really easy to deploy databases and web applications.
 So I'm sure we'll get more into that as we go.
-But that's like the high level of what I've been doing recently.
+But that's the high level of what I've been doing recently.

 00:02:11 - Anthony Campolo

 Awesome.
 Yeah.
 And I am a big fan of Insomnia.
 I actually use it myself.
 And if you read some of my tutorials where I'll take screenshots of API calls that I do to test, it's usually in Insomnia, because most people, I think when they go through a bootcamp and they're kind of taught to work with APIs, the first thing most people are going to get is Postman, because it's really well known, it's ridiculously featureful.
-It's got very built out GUI and all that kind of stuff.
-But I really liked the simplicity of Insomnia and that it's a really clean interface and it's just doing your API calls.
+It's got a very built-out GUI and all that kind of stuff.
+But I really liked the simplicity of Insomnia, in that it's a really clean interface and it's just doing your API calls.
 And then you also have a lot of great GraphQL tooling with autocomplete and schema generation and stuff like that.
 So it's great to work on some GraphQL stuff with you here.
-And we'll probably be using Insomnia at one or two points throughout this demo and it's a really great company Kong that has taken it over.
-And so they do a lot of API stuff, a lot like Stepzen, except not quite as GraphQL specific.
-And it's going to be cool to see where you've moved on beyond that because as you say, you're not really doing as much API stuff these days.
+And we'll probably be using Insomnia at one or two points throughout this demo, and it's a really great company, Kong, that has taken it over.
+And so they do a lot of API stuff, a lot like StepZen, except not quite as GraphQL specific.
+And it's going to be cool to see where you've moved on beyond that, because as you say, you're not really doing as much API stuff these days.

 00:03:26 - Anthony Campolo

 You're building more like infrastructure.
-And so I've been loving Railway and I tell everyone I can about Railway and I use it in like all sorts of tutorials and things like that because for me it's very much what a lot of people have been asking for, which is like we want a backend netlify.
+And so I've been loving Railway, and I tell everyone I can about Railway, and I use it in all sorts of tutorials and things like that, because for me it's very much what a lot of people have been asking for, which is, like, we want a backend Netlify.
 I think a lot of people want a backend system that has a really simple GUI and a really easy way to get spun up with anything you want to deploy, whether that's a relational database or a Mongo database or even a Redis instance.
-You've created this really cool platform for deploying all these back end pieces just as simply as you would deploy a front end web application.
+You've created this really cool platform for deploying all these backend pieces just as simply as you would deploy a frontend web application.
 That's going to be some of the stuff that we're going to get into here.
-I would be curious like if you had done much DevOps infrastructure type stuff but before Railway or if this has been more of like a learning experience for you, getting deeper into like all this like AWS stuff and kind of what that's been like.
-Getting deeper into the DevOps infrastructure layer.
+I would be curious if you had done much DevOps infrastructure-type stuff before Railway, or if this has been more of a learning experience for you, getting deeper into all this AWS stuff and what that's been like, getting deeper into the DevOps infrastructure layer.

 00:04:32 - Greg Schier

 Yeah, it's been really interesting.
-I haven't been focused too much on the DevOps side — mostly in, like, the space between the front end and the DevOps, building out like our — I guess the part that's written in Go.
-So like scheduling like building Docker images and right now I'm working on rollbacks.
-So like snapshotting the Docker image, storing it in like a Google Cloud bucket and then like [unclear].
+I haven't been focused too much on the DevOps side, mostly in that space between the front end and the DevOps, building out the part that's written in Go.
+So, like, scheduling, building Docker images, and right now I'm working on rollbacks.
+So, like, snapshotting the Docker image, storing it in a Google Cloud bucket, and then...

 00:05:01 - Anthony Campolo

-It's kind of silly that you wouldn't consider that DevOps to me that's like the most devopsy thing I could ever imagine is scheduling Docker containers.
+That's kind of silly that you wouldn't consider that DevOps.
+To me, that's, like, the most DevOps-y thing I could ever imagine: scheduling Docker containers.

 00:05:07 - Greg Schier

-I would consider DevOps more like to do with servers and setting up like networking and basically everything that's, that doesn't really involve the application code.
-I'm sort of like at the far end of the application code that's like right, the DevOps.
+I would consider DevOps more to do with servers and setting up networking and basically everything that doesn't really involve the application code.
+I'm sort of at the far end of the application code that's right by the DevOps.

 00:05:23 - Anthony Campolo